hansrx7/rvb-calc-ai/README.md

 - Choose to use local data OR enter your own custom values
 - Reference box shows exactly what data is being used (local vs. custom vs. national averages)
 - Switch ZIP codes mid-conversation to compare different areas

+### 🎯 AI-Powered Recommendations
+- **Smart recommendations** - Get personalized "Buy" or "Rent" recommendations based on your scenario
+- **Savings calculations** - See exactly how much you'll save with each option
+- **Reasoning explanations** - Understand why the AI recommends one option over another
+- **Interactive cards** - Click to see detailed breakdowns and explore different scenarios

 ### 💾 Professional PDF Export
 - Save your entire conversation and all charts in a single PDF